benbrastmckie/ModelChecker/Application/Application.md

 `Describe your planned role in the project.
 Be as specific as you can about your personal research duties/responsibilities, expected deliverables, and research goals you hope to accomplish by the end of term.`

-My responsibility in the UROP would be to make a program that finds countermodels for rules that should be invalid in a semantics for counterfactual conditionals.
+My responsibility in the UROP will be to make a program that checks the validity of inferences up to some limit in complexity.

-Expected deliverables are the program, and results on the countermodels.
+If there are not countermodels within that complexity limit to a given inference, there is good reason to believe that the inference in question is valid over all models, and so the inference in question may be either fed into a theorem prover, or checked for validity by hand.

+Expected deliverables include the model checker program itself along with a range of printed results.

-Ideally, the program would be understandable and usable by people without ample programming experience—finding countermodels in semantics to invalid rules is important, but often impeded by the computational effort it takes to do this by hand, as it is done usually given most semanticists do not have ample programming experience.
+Finding countermodels in semantics to invalid rules is important, the program should ideally be intelligible and usable to those working in semantics without advanced programming experience.
-As such, making this accessible to non-programmers would allow for similar tools to be used in the field, thus making computationally expensive models (at least relative to human calculation) more tractable.
+Accordingly, this project seeks to advance the methods employed in semantics, making computational tools accessible to a wider audience than it is currently.